This section reviews several different factors in selecting and managing your distribution and sales in Namibia.

 Namibia’s rail network runs from the South African border via Windhoek to the port of Walvis Bay and to the northern town of Ondangwa.
 The northern railway line from Ondangwa to Oshakati and Oshikango has been extended to the border with Angola, but has not yet been met with rail from the Angolan side.
 Passenger and freight services are slow and often delayed.
 Namibia’s rail network is old and will need considerable investment to upgrade it.

-Namibia normally has direct air links to Cape Town and Johannesburg in South Africa, as well as to Luanda, Angola; Lusaka, Zambia; Harare, Zimbabwe; Gaborone and Maun, Botswana; Lagos, Nigeria; Addis Ababa, Ethiopia; and Accra, Ghana.
+Namibia liquidated its national carrier, Air Namibia, in 2021, and there is currently limited availability for direct regional flights.
+Previously, Namibia had direct air links to Cape Town and Johannesburg in South Africa, as well as to Luanda, Angola; Lusaka, Zambia; Harare, Zimbabwe; Gaborone and Maun, Botswana; Lagos, Nigeria; Addis Ababa, Ethiopia; and Accra, Ghana.
 There are also normally regular intercontinental flights from Namibia to Frankfurt, Germany; Doha, Qatar; and Amsterdam, the Netherlands.
 The global COVID-19 pandemic has disrupted air travel to Namibia, and airlines may not be operating in accordance with their regular schedules.
 Hosea Kutako International Airport is situated 48 km from Windhoek’s city center.
 Small aircraft can land at Eros Airport, located within Windhoek city limits.
 Walvis Bay Airport also has capability to support international flights.
 Charter planes are readily available.
 There are numerous private landing strips throughout the country.
 The Namibia Airports Company (NAC) is responsible for overseeing airport operations.
-For more information on NAC, please visit their website at: www.airports.com.na.
+For more information on NAC, please visit their website at: http://www.airports.com.na/.

-Namibia’s national airline, Air Namibia, has domestic, regional, and international service to Frankfurt airport.
-For more information on Air Namibia: http://www.airnamibia.com.na/.
-Qatar Airways, Ethiopian Airlines, and KLM began service to Windhoek in 2016, expanding the number of international connections.
+Some airlines such as South African Airways have domestic, and regional service in Namibia.
+Lufthansa has international service to Frankfurt airport from Windhoek.
+Namibia’s national airline, Air Namibia, was liquidated in 2021.
+For more information on Air Namibia.: Qatar Airways, Ethiopian Airlines, and KLM began service to Windhoek in 2016, expanding the number of international connections.
 There are no direct flights between Namibia and the United States.